 That spontaneity that you used to see in Lisbon is almost gone.

 The typical Portuguese that runs businesses now is thinking about marketing and branding.
 That’s not the city.
 That’s a project of a non-resident, and that’s a problem.

 The locals hardly visit these types of businesses, like that sardine shop in Rossio.
 Locals won’t go now nor later when it goes out of business, and they change it into something else.
 The locals don’t forget that easily.

 Changes were too quick and in a short period.

-Is a place like “the triangle” a good example or a bad example?
+Is a place like “the triangle” a good or a bad example?

-Unfortunately, locals only show interest in local businesses when they have a will to live in the city when they feel a connection.
+Unfortunately, locals only show interest in local businesses when they have a will to live in the city when they feel connected.
 Most people don’t have it.
-People only walk that extra mile for a business when it’s hipster or when it’s trending.
+People just walk that extra mile for a business when it’s hipster or when it’s trending.
 It’s not because they care.

 Photo submissions for TEMA’s issue on post-urban are open until July 30th, 2018.
 If you are not a photographer but know one, please share this post with them.